EMBRYOPSIDA Pirani & Prado

 BURMANNIACEAE Blume, nom. cons. - Back to Dioscoreales

-9 [list]/95: Burmannia (63), Gymnosiphon (30).
-Largely tropical, esp.
+9 [list]/97: Burmannia (63), Gymnosiphon (36).
+Tropical, esp.
 America and the Guianan area, subtropical in both hemispheres.
-Map: from Jonker (1938) and Maas et al. 1986).
+Map: from Jonker (1938) and Maas et al. (1986).
 [Photo - Flower, Campylosiphon, Hexapterella.]

 Age.
-Crown-group Burmanniaceae are dated to ca 93 m.y.
-(Janssen & Bremer 2004: three genera sampled); dates in Merckx et al. (2008a), at 96.4 m.y., are similar, while Merckx et al. (2010a) suggests somewhat younger ages of (99-)75(-52) m. years.
+Crown-group Burmanniaceae are dated to ca 93 Ma (Janssen & Bremer 2004: three genera sampled); dates in Merckx et al. (2008a), at 96.4 Ma, are similar, while Merckx et al. (2010a) suggests somewhat younger ages of (99-)75(-52) Ma.

 Evolution: Divergence & Distribution.
 The rather wide geographical range of the family is thought to have been achieved largely by migration.
 Diversification rates were notably high in the Cretaceous and again in the Eocene (Merckx et al. 2008a).

 Information is taken from Jonker (1938), Dahlgren et al. (1985), Rübsamen (1986), Maas et al. (1986), Maas-van der Kamer (1998) and Merckx et al. (2013a), all general, Imhof et al. (2013: roots, mycorrhizae), Waterman et al. (2013: pollination) and Johow (1889 and references: anatomy, embryology).

 DIOSCOREACEAE R. Brown, nom. cons. - Back to Dioscoreales